apl-ocean-engineering/liboculus/README.md

   - Communicating with a [Blueprint Subsea Oculus](https://www.blueprintsubsea.com/oculus/index.php) imaging sonar over its ethernet interface.

+  - Requesting that the sonar ping.

-  - Decoding and parsing fields from the resulting ping messages.
+  - Decoding and parsing fields from the resulting ping messages from the sonar.

-  - Loading and parsing sonar data stored as either:
+  - Loading and parsing sonar data recorded as either:
     - Raw streams of binary packets.
     - Data encoded in the GPMF format by `serdp_recorder`
-    - (A scaffold exists for reading files saved by in GUI provided by Oculus, but it receives sonar data in an undocumented ping format).
+    - **Note:** This repo includes scaffold code for reading `.oculus` files saved from the Blueprint GUI, but as that format is proprietary and undocumented **we cannot actually parse `.oculus` files.**

 The library contains no special provisions for _saving_ sonar data, but it's straightforward to write packets as a raw binary stream (which the library can read) -- see `tools/oculus_client.cpp` for an example.

-Using this to interface with an Oculus instrument also requires installing the proprietary SDK, which you will have to obtain from Blueprint Subsea.

 ## Build/Installation